William P. and Hazel B. White Center Professor of Technology Ethics; Professor of IT, Analytics, and Operations

-Kirsten Martin is the William P. and Hazel B. White Center Professor of Technology Ethics and is a nationally recognized expert in privacy, technology, and corporate responsibility.
-She joined the Notre Dame Technology Ethics Center in 2020 and will hold a tenured appointment as a professor of information technology, analytics and operations in the Mendoza College of Business at Notre Dame.
+Kirsten Martin is the William P. and Hazel B. White Center Professor of Technology Ethics and is Professor of IT, Analytics, and Operations in the Mendoza College of Business at the University of Notre Dame.
+She is the Director of the Notre Dame Technology Ethics Center (ND-TEC).

 She earned her B.S.
-Engineering from the University of Michigan and her MBA and doctorate degree from the University of Virginia’s Darden Graduate School of Business.
+Engineering from the University of Michigan and her MBA and Ph.D from the University of Virginia’s Darden Graduate School of Business